The Macra Terror

 Me: They both aired the same year.

-Sue: I think I’m starting to drift off myself.
+Sue: Actually, I’m starting to drift off myself…

-When the Doctor wakes Polly before her conditioning can take hold, he notices a sweet smell in the air.
+The Doctor wakes Polly before her conditioning can take hold.
+And then he notices a sweet smell in the air.

-Sue: Have they been pumping marijuana into the room?
-Now that’s the kind of holiday camp I’d like to visit.
+Sue: Have they been pumping marijuana into that room?
+Now that’s a holiday camp I’d like to visit.

 Me: I’m surprised you haven’t mentioned Polly’s hair yet.